savoirfairelinux/odoo_payroll/sfl_payroll_base/README.rst

 Odoo Payroll Base
 =================

-This module is a fork from hr_payroll.
+This module is a fork from sfl_payroll_base.
 The module hr_payroll is problematic for many reasons, but first, a lack of unit test.
 The module removes most odd features in the modules and reimplements the models with the new api.